3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

 \subsection{Breaking the unitary symmetry of the space of solutions}

 Could the needed symmetry breaking of the group of unitary transformations be due to restricting the physically allowed solutions, rather than on changing the laws?
-This would be a more conservative solution to these problems, since it would not require to modify or supplement the {\schrod} dynamics, while keeping a single world.
+This would be a more conservative way to solve the problem, since it would not require to modify or supplement the {\schrod} dynamics, while keeping a single world.

 There are already known proposals that not all state vectors in the Hilbert space describe real physics, in approaches that try to maintain unitary evolution but select the physically allowed states so that the appearance of the state vector reduction is done without having to appeal to branching into many worlds or to state vector reduction.
-Such proposals were made by Schulman \cite{Schulman1984DefiniteMeasurementsAndDeterministicQuantumEvolution,schulman1997timeArrowsAndQuantumMeasurement,Schulman2017ProgramSpecialState}, 't Hooft \cite{tHooft2016CellularAutomatonInterpretationQM}, and Stoica \cite{Sto12QMc,Sto17UniverseNoCollapse,Stoica2021PostDeterminedBlockUniverse}.
+Such proposals were made by Schulman \cite{Schulman1984DefiniteMeasurementsAndDeterministicQuantumEvolution,schulman1997timeArrowsAndQuantumMeasurement,Schulman2017ProgramSpecialState}, 't Hooft \cite{tHooft2016CellularAutomatonInterpretationQM}, and Stoica \cite{Stoica2012QMGlobalAndLocalAspectsOfCausalityInQuantumMechanics,Stoica2017TheUniverseRemembersNoWavefunctionCollapse,Stoica2021PostDeterminedBlockUniverse}.

 Admittedly, these proposals seem ``conspiratorial'' or ``retrocausal'' as per Bell's Theorem \cite{Bell64BellTheorem,Bell2004SpeakableUnspeakable}, but the gain is relativistic locality and restoration of the conservation laws and of the {\schrod} dynamics, for a single world rather than the totality of worlds as in MWI.
 And there are ways to interpret this less dramatically than as conspiratorial \cite{Stoica2021PostDeterminedBlockUniverse}.